Xtra-Computing/ThundeRiNG/README.md

 ```
 * Following this [link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) to download and install Vitis 2020.2.
 * Install the XRT environment and U250's development shell from [here](https://www.xilinx.com/products/boards-and-kits/alveo/u250.html#gettingStarted).
-* **[option]** To support massive number of instances, we expand the limitation of maximum number of kernels in the original XRT.
+* **[option]** To support massive number of instances, we expand the limitation of maximum number of OpenCL kernels in the original XRT.
 Please go [here](https://github.com/HongshiTan/XRT) to get and install our modified XRT runtime environment.

-## Run the code
+## Run the Code

 ``` shell
 # setup Vitis/XRT env